antoineboult/Python-Weather-Program-SED1115/README.md

 you can find my python and my csv files for this python weather program.
 My program reads through specific columns of the csv file that I consider important for the purpose the question.
 The columns that I find important are : Day, Month, Snowfall, Groundsnow All of these serve a purpose for my program since I need to determine if each day of the year is considered a day where I need to wear winter boots.
-It reads month by month, day by day.
-(Use of Day, Month).
+It reads month by month, day by day (the use of Day, Month).
 Than I need to have a bootday count that will help to determine if the month is a month that I would hate.
 To be a bootday (add 1 to the count), the values of the day has to follow these conditions : SnowfallList > 0 or GroundsnowList > 0.
 After each month, if it's bootcount is > 5 bootdays, the value of the month gets appended to the hatedmonths list.